 Neil Yost, the first women’s swimming coach in Mount St. Mary's history, has been with the program every step of the way.
 Entering his 11th season at the helm in 2015-16, the Mount has posted a 49-38 dual meet record under Yost.

-During his time in Emmitsburg, Yost has coached individuals to three First Team All-NEC honors, three Second Team All-NEC selections and five Third Team All-NEC honors, as well as one Second Team relay and one Third Team relay.
+During his time in Emmitsburg, Yost has coached individuals to three First Team All-NEC honors, five Second Team All-NEC selections and six Third Team All-NEC honors, as well as one Second Team relay and one Third Team relay.

-The program took a step forward with the 2014 NEC Championships when Erin Regan became the first swimmer in Mount history to win two individual events in the same Championships, capturing gold in the 100 and 200 butterfly.
+The program took a step forward with the 2014 NEC Championships when Regan became the first swimmer in Mount history to win two individual events in the same Championships, capturing gold in the 100 and 200 butterfly.
 The 284.5 points scored by the Mount at the 2014 Championships were the second-most in program history.